songwellxie/songwellxie.github.io/life.md

 ## Hobby

 I like cooking myself, for health and also gym---I am also working on my body building.

-I enjoy swimming and running.
+And I enjoy swimming and running.
 ---

 ## Tour